With the amount of time and effort you put into your knitting, you want your finished item to look fabulous.

 In knitting, crochet and textile crafts, blocking is the process of wetting/soaking or steaming your finished garments.

-Blocking evens the stitches and increases the level of drape.
+The blocking process evens the stitches and increases the level of drape.
 It can be used on lacework, sweaters, hats, scarves, mittens and socks.

 Blocking is used before sewing knitted pieces together.
-When you’ve finished sewing everything together, you can steam block the seams for a lovely finish.
+When you’ve finished sewing everything together, you can steam block the side seams for a lovely finish.

 Some knitters prefer to block after they’ve finished their garment.
 For example when knitting a sweater in the round.